pupil-labs/pupil-docs/developer-docs/ipc-backbone.md

 #### Reading from the Backbone

 Subscribe to desired topics and receive all relevant messages (Meaning messages who's topic prefix matches the subscription).
 Be aware that the IPC Backbone can carry a lot of data.
 Do not subscribe to the whole stream unless you know that your code can drink from a firehose.
-(If it can not, you become `the snail`, see Delivery Guarantees REQREP.)
+(If it can not, you become `the snail`, see Delivery Guarantees REQ-REP.)

 ```python
 #...continued from above